-Tom Unnasch, professor of epidemiology, is looking specifically at the spike protein of SARS-coV-2, which is what allows the virus to invade our cells and cause infection.
+Tom Unnasch, distinguished USF Health professor of infectious disease, is looking specifically at the spike protein of SARS-coV-2, which is what allows the virus to invade our cells and cause infection.
 Vaccines target the spike protein to provide immunity.
 But as the spike protein mutates, vaccines become less effective.
 By identifying the presence of specific variants, pharmaceutical companies can make revisions and manufacture new vaccines.

 “I think we’re going to be playing a game of whack-a-mole with this thing for the next year or two, where new vaccines will constantly need to be developed,” Unnasch said.
 “It’ll be like a fast-forward version of what we do with the influenza vaccines each year.
 It’s likely COVID-19 will eventually mutate to the point of where it’s more like a cold rather than a life-threatening illness.
 It won’t go away fast, but it will be less of a problem than it is now.”